 - fingers, toes or muscles feel numb and tingly

-On brand: Companies market these NPS products under a wide variety of specific brand names.
-Including K2, Spice, Clockwork Orange, Blue Extreme, Annihilation, Amsterdam Gold, Joker, Black Mamba, Pandora's box, Brain Smash, Tai High Hawaiian Haze, Exodus, Devil's Weed.
+Brand names: Companies market these NPS products under a wide variety of specific brand names.
+These include: K2, Spice, Clockwork Orange, Blue Extreme, Annihilation, Amsterdam Gold, Joker, Black Mamba, Pandora's box, Brain Smash, Tai High, Hawaiian Haze, Exodus, and Devil's Weed.

 My horrifying experience

 Was it anything like smoking weed?
-No. It was nothing like smoking either CBD cannabis or THC cannabis, it was an utterly horrifying experience, and nothing like I had ever tried.
-And it wasn't weird in a good way, just straight up horrible.
+No. It was nothing like smoking either CBD cannabis or THC cannabis.
+It was an utterly horrifying experience, and nothing like I had ever tried (and I've been around the block a few times!).
+It wasn't even weird in a good way, just straight-up horrible.

 The High: As a degenerate pothead, I can tell you the high is in no way the same as natural cannabis.
 Terrifying and much more like a class A drug, and frankly, it was way more potent than any type of Class A drug I had ever tried.